isomerpages/mlaw-marketingshopfront/_dispute-resolution/6b-intellectual-property.md

 ---
-title: Intellectual Property
+title: Intellectual Property Dispute Resolution
-permalink: /dispute-resolution/industry-specific/intellectual-property/
+permalink: /dispute-resolution/intellectual-property-dispute-resolution/
-third_nav_title: Industry-specific
 ---

-## Intellectual Property Dispute Resolution

 [This is a placeholder.
 We will work with IPPD/IPOS on the content.]